 This document lists some useful tips for working on this cutting edge.

 Checkout

-Subversion tutorials can be found elsewhere, see in particular the Subversion homepage.
-The relevant data you need to check out a copy of the Twisted tree is available on the development page, and is as follows:
+Git tutorials can be found elsewhere, see in particular Git and GitHub learning resources .
+The relevant data you need to check out a copy of the Twisted tree is available on the development page , and is as follows: